 We hear discussions all of the time about how much healthier it is to consume organic foods.
-There is also a stigma attached to these foods that they are very expensive.
-They do cost more, yes, but there are actually ways you can save on your organic products.
+There is also a stigma attached to these foods that they are costly.
+They do cost more, yes, but there are ways you can save on your organic products.

 Make sure you also carefully check the product descriptions for clipless coupons which can also help you save even more.
 Visit (and bookmark) the Amazon Natural and Organic page.

-Many times, these foods which are locally grown are organic.
-Not only will you find good deals, you will also help support your local economy by supporting your famers and gardeners.
+Many times, you can find organic foods that are locally grown.
+Not only will you find good deals, but you will also help support your local economy by supporting your farmers and gardeners.

 Watch your local store or warehouse store for organic products which are sold in bulk.
 Make sure you re-package these items as needed so that they do not go bad before you can consume the products.
 You might even connect with friends and then split the products (and cost) with them!
 You all end up winning!

 The most expensive organic items to purchase are meat and dairy.
-You can start by replacing only your fruits and veggies with organic products and that won’t affect your budget as much.
-Then, as you can afford, slip in those organic meat and dairy products and doing so slowly won’t hurt your budget as much.
+You can start by replacing only your fruits, and veggies with organic products and that won’t affect your budget as much.
+Then, as you can afford, slip in organic meat and dairy products.